Get help getting paid (BCIPA)

 When someone is asking you for money - payment schedules

-Please note: The changes to progress payments included in the Building Industry Fairness (Security of Payment) Act 2017 do not commence until 1 July 2018, and until then all payment claims should be made in accordance with the Building and Construction Industry Payments Act 2004.
+Please note: The changes to progress payments included in the Building Industry Fairness (Security of Payment) Act 2017 are yet to commence, until then all payment claims should be made in accordance with the Building and Construction Industry Payments Act 2004.

 If there is a dispute over money with a person with whom you have contracted, they can ask for payment under the Building and Construction Industry Payments Act 2004.